paulrougieux/biotrade/README.md

 # Usage

 The biotrade package is able to download data from FAOSTAT and UN Comtrade and to store it inside a database.
-By default it will be an SQLite database stored locally on a laptop for example.
-Alternatively, a PostGRESQL database can be used if a connection string is defined in an environment variable, for example by adding the following to your .bash_aliases or .bash_rc:
+By default it will use an SQLite database stored locally on a laptop for example.
+Alternatively, a PostGRESQL database can be used if a connection string is defined in the environment variable `BIOTRADE_DATABASE_URL`, for example by adding the following to your .bash_aliases or .bash_rc:

     export BIOTRADE_DATABASE_URL="postgresql://user@localhost/biotrade"

+Note that database queries are abstracted with [SQL Alchemy](https://www.sqlalchemy.org/) which is what makes it possible to use different database engines.
+SQLite is convenient for data analysis on laptops.
+PostGreSQL can be used on servers.

 ## FAOSTAT